-It is also prudent to consider executing a medical power of attorney for an individual with special needs to ensure that his/her caregiver is able to make healthcare decisions on his/her behalf.
-It will be necessary to ensure that the medical power of attorney complies with the requirements of the Health Insurance Portability and Accountability Act (HIPAA) so that the caregiver of the individual with special needs has access to his/her health information.
+For parents of minors with special needs, it is also prudent to consider executing a medical power of attorney to ensure that a successor caregiver can make healthcare decisions on the child's behalf.
+It will be necessary to ensure that the medical power of attorney complies with the requirements of the Health Insurance Portability and Accountability Act (HIPAA) so that the successor caregiver of a minor with special needs has access to his/her health information.